itjustnathan/MailSystemScript/README.md

  Please make sure this is a brand new system(Important!!!)
 ********************************************************************
-1.get master.sh file to centos 7.x system form https://github.com/Yewuqing/MailSystemScript
+1.get master.sh file to centos 7.x system from https://github.com/Yewuqing/MailSystemScript

 2.setting permission for master.sh